 Activate the desktop push notifications to start receiving all notifications on your computer screen.
 Andy can be a top alternative to bluestacks.

 Another Android emulator dedicated especially for high demanding users.
 The keyboard gives you total control and it is a smart choice to replace.

 Keyboard controls give you total control and it is a smart choice to replace the on-screen emulator controls.

-If you are looking for access practicality then, Ko Player won’t let you down considering that it is the only Android emulator to provide the easy access to add APK files via PC or Mac.
+If you are looking for access practicality then, Ko Player won’t let you down considering that it is the only Android emulator to provide easy access to adding APK files via PC or Mac.

-It is an essential option to the emulator since most Android users are cautious about installing an APK directly on their devices.
+It is an essential option for the emulator since most Android users are cautious about installing an APK directly on their devices.

 It is available Android KitKat for free and it offers game uploading, recording, and keymapping options.

 Another influential multiplatform Android emulator, Genymotion is projected for both gamers and developers alike to free download and use on Mac, Linux, and PC.

 Genymotion is a more open service kind than most gaming emulators.
 Because it offers unlimited app installations with the possibility of emulation of more than 40 Android devices.